tmsvg/pear-tree/README.md

 -------
 **Pear Tree** automatically pairs braces, quotes, HTML tags, and many other text items based on a simple-to-define set of rules, and provides pair-wise deletion, newline expansion, and other usual auto-pair features.

 Though Pear Tree was originally intended to simply be an easily configurable auto-pairing plugin that wouldn't break undo or dot-repeat, I later found a nice way to allow for the pairing of strings longer than a single character and strings containing wildcard rules.
-This allows Pear Tree to easily match HTML tags and C-style block comment delimiters using simple rule definitions.
+This allows Pear Tree to easily match HTML tags and C-style block comment closers using simple rule definitions.

 Installation
 ------------